 1. Detailed Project Description/History.
-Proposed is the construction of an approximately 864 sq. ft. three-stall horse barn (including breezeway) that includes approximately 2,340 cu.yds. of grading, an approximately 5,917 sq. ft. open riding arena, a five foot-high, three rail fence to enclose the entire property, horse barn paddock and riding arena on an approximately 2.86 acre lot containing an existing approximately 5,637 sq. ft. single family residence.
+Proposed is the construction of an approximately 864 sq. ft. three-stall horse barn (including breezeway) that includes approximately 2,340 cu.yds. of grading, an approximately 5,917 sq. ft. open riding arena, a five foot-high, three rail fence to enclose the horse barn paddock and riding arena and an approximately 19 sq. ft. addition to the existing residence on an approximately 2.86 acre lot containing an existing approximately 5,637 sq. ft. single family residence.
 The site is located east of and adjacent to San Elijo Lagoon in Rancho Santa Fe, a community of San Diego County.